Lemkinator/NAK-Buch/README.md

 + Integrated picture gallery for sheet music (The app does not contain sheet music for copyright reasons and also does not have access to the camera.
 However, the app can open a pre-installed camera app and display the photo taken there (compressed) in the integrated picture gallery).
 + History

-🥚 (Easter Eggs - Can you become "Master of Easter Eggs"? 😂)

 <br>